Privacy choices

 What is the Hue Codex color blindness simulator?

-Hue Codex Color Blindness Simulator is a free browser-based tool that previews HEX palettes through protanopia, deuteranopia, tritanopia, and achromatopsia-style simulations.
+Hue Codex Color Blindness Simulator is a free browser-based tool that previews concrete CSS color palettes through protanopia, deuteranopia, tritanopia, and achromatopsia-style simulations.

 Which color-vision modes does the simulator include?